Place your mouse cursor over a staff photo in order to zoom in on it.

 - `Auli`i Herrod is the Office Assistant and began in November 2015.
 She is an alumnus of Kawaikini ’13.

-- `Anake Terri Russel is the new Part-time Accounts Clerk and began in September 2016.
+- `Anake Terri Russell is the new School Operations Supervisor beginning in 2017.
+She was the Part-time Accounts Clerk from September 2016.

 - ‘Anakala George Jackson holds a trade certificate from San Francisco City College, San Francisco, California.
 He is a graduate of Kahuku High School. ʻAnakala George, as he is affectionately known, is the bus driver for the North Shore bus.
 He has his CDL license and previously worked on Oʻahu for Gomes Bus Service for eight years and other transportation companies.
 He was also the Housing Maintenance Supervisor for eight years at Brigham Young University at Lāʻie, Hawaiʻi.

 - ʻAnakala Richard Chaffee is the Custodian/General Maintenance person.
 He began at Kawaikini in January 2015 as a part-time groundskeeper.
 As of July 1, 2015, he was hired as the full-time Custodian/General Maintenance person. `Anakala Richard is the father of Kumu Cate, who was the secondary math teacher at Kawaikini.